Subject Specific Options

 Bronze Arts Award

 Develop your creativity, communication, and leadership skills as you work towards a nationally recognised art qualification, accredited by Trinity College London.
-You will create a portfolio for the four sections of the award, recording your participation in the arts, your experience of the arts as an audience member, your research of the work of an artist or craftsperson of your choice, and how you have shared an art skill.
+You will create a sketchbook for the four sections of the award;

-The Bronze Art Award will require a year long (three term) commitment from pupils to enable them to successfully achieve the award.
+The Bronze Arts Award will require a year long (three term) commitment from pupils to enable them to successfully achieve the award.

 There is also a moderation fee for Bronze Arts Award, which is currently £33.